Information on the Standard Visitor visa for family members attending graduation, international guests and students.

 Non visa nationals / applying at the border

-If you're a non-visa national it is not compulsory to apply for entry clearance before you travel; instead you can apply to enter the UK as a visitor on arrival to the UK.
+If you're a non-visa national it isn't compulsory to apply for entry clearance before you travel; instead you can apply to enter the UK as a visitor on arrival to the UK.
+However, you may still need to apply for an electronic travel authorisation before travelling, depending on your nationality and when you intend to travel to the UK.
+For full details of who needs an electronic travel authorisation, please visit this page.

 Passing through the eGates